argonautproject/us-core-patient-data-feed/spec.md

 The standardization of how to model and publish topics for discovery is ongoing work in the FHIR community.
 US Core's Patient Data Feed does not yet address the standardization of the SubscriptionTopic resource itself.
 Instead, it focuses on standardizing the functionality of the `patient-data-feed` topic and the expectations of Subscription management, allowing for interoperability based on the canonical URL, supported resources, filters, and triggers.

 As the FHIR community continues to develop and standardize subscription-related features, this specification will be updated to align with best practices and emerging standards.
-For information on how to support additional resources and potential future enhancements please refer to the [Futures](futures.md) page.